Training Costs Works Council 2020

 Guidelines according to the Social and Economic Council of the Netherlands (SER)

-January 2, 2019 – The SER (Social and Economic Council of the Netherlands) has set the guidelines for Works Council training costs 2019.
-The amount for a tailor-made course for the entire Works Council is set at 1025 euros per part of the day per Works Council (in 2018: 1000 euros, 2017: 995 euros).
+October 28, 2019 – The SER (Social and Economic Council of the Netherlands) has set the guidelines for Works Council training costs 2020.
+The amount for a tailor-made course for the entire Works Council is set at 1055 euros per part of the day per Works Council (in 2019: 1025 euros, 2018: 1000 euros).
 This cost include the rate of the trainers and employees, the costs of preparation, implementation and aftercare of the course, any travel costs, the costs for overhead and training materials.
-The amount is exclusive of VAT.
+The amount is all in and excluding VAT.